openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 ### Convert to IR

 Conversion from ONNX model representation to OpenVINO™ IR is straightforward and handled by OpenVINO™ Model Optimizer.
-Please refer to [Model Optimizer documentation](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) for details on how it works.

 To convert model to IR one has to set flag `export_ir` in `config` file:
 ```